Hoogdle/Team_Voida/Design/README.md

 ## 🚧 Notes

 - This project is a work in progress.
+- ✅ Login page is completed.
+- 🔨 Shop page is currently in progress.
+- 📝 Profile and Settings pages are planned next.
-- Additional features and pages will be added in future commits.
+- Additional features and accessibility improvements will be added in upcoming commits.
-- Feedback and contributions are welcome.
+- Feedback and contributions are always welcome.

 ---